VeRNAl: Mining RNA Structures for Fuzzy Base Pairing Network Motifs: Results

 \subsection{Retrieval Algorithm Expands Known Motifs}

 Next, we turn to the validation of the retrieval algorithm.
-Given a query graph, the retrieve algorithm returns a list of subgraphs in decreasing order of compatibility to the query, also known as \say{hits}.
-We run the algorithm on a selected set of motifs in \rthreem ~\cite{djelloul2009algorithmes}, filtered for sparsity (more than 3 instances) and size (more than 4 nodes).
-For a given known motif, we perform a retrieve with two types of queries: a true instance of the motif, and an instance of a randomly chosen motif (decoy).
-We show in \textbf{Table \ref{table:retrieve1}} the resulting ranks.

-We see that when queried with one instance, the algorithm retrieves other instances in 90\% of the cases.
-Annotation errors can sometimes result in instances having different graphs and thus in some cases the instance is not retrieved.
-However, when queried with a decoy, the success rate drops to 15\% with an average rank at the 92nd percentile of the hit list, indicating that only very partial solutions were retrieved.
+Given a query graph, the retrieve algorithm returns a list of subgraphs of $\mathbb{G}$, denoted as \say{hits}, in decreasing order of compatibility to the query.
+We run the algorithm \fix{on our validation set of motifs (motifs identified by \atlas \cite{petrov2013automated}, \rthreem \cite{djelloul2009algorithmes}, and \carna \cite{reinharz2018mining}), filtered for sparsity (more than 3 instances) and size (more than 4 nodes), resulting in 285 motifs.} For a given known motif, we perform a retrieve with two types of queries: a true instance of the motif, and an instance of another randomly chosen motif (decoy).
+We show the resulting ranks in \textbf{Table \ref{table:retrieve1}}.
+The hit list contains a few good hits and a long tail of very small hits.
+We see that when queried with a true instance, the algorithm retrieves other instances in \fix{97\%} of the cases, \fix{with the average rank in the top 5\%}.
+When queried with a decoy, the success rate drops to 83\%, with an average rank at the 24th percentile of the hit list, indicating that only partial solutions were retrieved.

 We can go further by analyzing the structure of the retrieved hits.
 A first way to do so is to plot several hits with increasing ranks (\textbf{Figure \ref{fig:smooth_retrieve}}).
 A visual inspection of the results indicates that the retrieved graphs differ more and more as we plot hits with decreasing scores.
-A more quantitative way to do this is to compute the mean GED value of hits at fixed ranks compared to their respective queries \textbf{Table \ref{table:retrieve2}}.
-This quantitative experiment shows that on average the ten first hits are almost isomorphic, and the 100 first ones are also very similar.
-Based on both of these results we claim that our method is able to retrieve sets of subgraphs where the GED to the query correlates with the retrieval rank.
+A more quantitative way to do this is to compute the mean GED value of hits at fixed ranks compared to their respective queries. \fix{Since the motifs contain up to 15 nodes, the GED computation is not always exact and can yield high running times with incorrectly high values.
+We discard motifs that reached the GED timeout and end up with a set of 140 motifs, for which we present the mean GED with their hits in \textbf{Table \ref{table:retrieve2}}.
+For comparison, we also include the GED to a decoy corrected to match the size of the query.
+Sometimes, the best hits are not exactly isomorphic but happen in a more similar context than other isomorphic graphs, resulting in closer embeddings for the nodes at the border of the motif.
+This happens more frequently for larger graphs and explains why the GED is not a hard zero, but we see that it is very significantly shifted towards lower values.} Based on both of these results we claim that our method is able to retrieve sets of subgraphs where the GED to the query correlates with the retrieval rank.